nyaruka/goflow/docs/md/flows.md

 ## set_contact_channel

-Can be used to update or cledar the preferred channel of the current contact.
+Can be used to change or clear the preferred channel of the current contact.

-A [contact_channel_changed](sessions.html#event:contact_channel_changed) event will be created with the set channel.
+Because channel affinity is a property of a contact's URNs, a [contact_urns_changed](sessions.html#event:contact_urns_changed) event will be created if any changes are made to the contact's URNs.

 <div class="input_action"><h3>Action</h3>```json
 {